 1. Position Your Air Purifier for the Best Airflow

 As highlighted earlier the most important thing to consider when positioning air purifiers is air flow.
-This also applies to air purifiers that don’t use fans as part of their purification processes such as ionizers and electrostatic precipitators.
-All air purifiers need good airflow to work effectively.
+This also applies to air purifiers like ionizers and electrostatic precipitators that don’t rely fans as part of their purification processes.
+All air purifiers need to place in area where they have good airflow to work effectively.

 So how do you get good air flow?
-The trick with air flow is to place your air purifier at a good enough distance away from walls and large objects, especially furniture.
+The trick with air flow is to place your air purifier far enough from walls and large objects, especially furniture.
 You need to avoid placing your air purifier in corners, under tables, or under shelves.

 2. Place Your Air Purifier at the Source of Pollution

 This is one of the things that drove my interest in air purifiers.
-I just could not stand it and had to find a way to deal with it and in hindsight positioning an air purifier next to the vents would have really helped my situation.
+I just could not stand waking up to my home filled with cigarette odor and in desperation struggled to find a solution and I ended moving out of the place.
+In hindsight, if I had just placed an air purifier next to the vents this would have really helped my situation.

-Keeping in mind air flow, once you identify the source of your air pollution, place your air purifier in the same room and as close as possible to the source of contamination.
+Keeping in mind your purifier's air flow, once you identify where your pollution is coming from, place your air purifier in the same room and as close as possible to the source.
 This allows your air purifier to neutralize or trap contaminants before they spread all around your home.

 3. Position Your Purifier According to Noise Level

-This should really concern you if you enjoy having silence in a room while you are reading studying or sleeping.
+My third point should really concern you if you enjoy having silence in a room while you are reading, studying or sleeping.
 Some air purifiers are just outright noisy.
 If you are sensitive to noise, you will need to get a silent air purifier.

-You also may need to have multiple air purifiers, with the more pricey quieter devices operating in rooms where you don’t want any noise while the nosier devices are placed in rooms where you can tolerate the a device's humming sound.
+You may also need to have multiple air purifiers.
+This will allow you to choose between pricier quieter devices which you can place in rooms where you don’t want any noise and nosier devices which you can position in rooms where you don't mind some constant humming sound from an appliance.

 Normally I would place a nosier device in the living room and kitchen area and a silent device in my room or study.
 Otherwise, if I could afford to get only silent devices to cover my entire home then I would go that route.
-I personally would go for the Airocide air purifier (available here at Amazon) to achieve this while maximizing the quality of the air in my home.
+For cleaner air without sacrificing the peace and silence in my home, I would go for the Airocide Air Purifier as shown here at Amazon.

 4. Position Your Device To Deal With Kitchen Pollution

 If you cook at home or have a full-blown kitchen that you use frequently you will understand how much pollution can come from your kitchen.
-You not only get pollution and odors from your cooking but also detergents, your bin, under sink odor, and stuff stored in your pantry or whatever kitchen storage you have.
+You not only get pollution and odors from your cooking but also from household chemicals, detergents, your bin, under sink odor, and from all kinds of things in your kitchen storage.

 So there is no question how useful an air purifier can be in your kitchen.
-However, your kitchen can be quite a busy area, big or small.
-Finding a good spot for your air purifier can be a challenge because you have other appliances (see point number 8) there and water and all sorts of things splashing around.
+However, big or small, your kitchen can be quite a busy area.
+Finding a good spot for your air purifier can be a challenge because you likely have many other appliances (see point number 8) stationed around your counter.
+You also have water and all sorts of things splashing around.

 That said, your life becomes much easier if you have an open plan kitchen.
-In this situation, placing your air purifier anywhere in the living room or dining room should cover your kitchen provided your device is big enough for your room size.
+In this situation, placing your air purifier anywhere in the living room or dining room should cover your kitchen as well.
+You just have to make sure your device is big enough for your room size.

 5. Put Your Air Purifier in the Most Polluted Room